 The new engines functioned normally, but some drivers had problems with the XC90’s auto braking system.
 The automatic emergency brakes would engage by themselves as the car was in motion, often at highway speeds.
 This problem usually occurs when the car has 12,000 miles on the odometer.
 However, one driver reported that the emergency brakes became an issue at just 900 miles.

 Drivers said that this issue occurred multiple times, but no serious injuries were reported.
 Despite others experiencing the same issue, none have been able to find a permanent fix.
-Just a few weeks ago, a recall was issued for the automatic emergency brakes on certain Volvo cars.
+A recall was issued for the automatic emergency brakes on certain Volvo cars.

 Transmission failure in the Volvo XC90